openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 Swipe gestures are used to trigger swipe events.
 A swipe gesture is recognized when the swipe speed is 100 vp/s or higher.
 There are three optional parameters:

 - **fingers**: minimum number of fingers required to trigger a swipe gesture.
-This parameter is optional.
-The minimum value is 1 and the maximum value is 10.
+TThe minimum value is 1 and the maximum value is 10.
 The default value is 1.

-- **direction**: Swipe direction.
-This parameter is optional.
+- **direction**: swipe direction.
 The enumerated values support the AND and OR operations.
 The default value is **SwipeDirection.All**.

-- **speed**: minimum speed of the swipe gesture, in vp/s.This parameter is optional.
-The default value is 100.
+- **speed**: minimum speed of the swipe gesture, in vp/s.
+The default value is **100**.

 The following describes how to bind a sliding gesture to the Column component to rotate the component: